eralpship/web-dev-workshop/docs/detail-pages.md

        cellsForRow={(serviceArea) => ({
 ```

 We need to add a route and a page component for handling this new `/hype/service-area/:id` path.

-Let's change `HypePage` similarly to `PageLayout` as a nested route structure.
-So that we have the same layout for every page under `/hype` path.
+Let's change `HypePage` similarly to `PageLayout` as a nested route structure so that we have the same layout for every page under the `/hype` path.

-And we will create a new page `ServiceAreasPage` to be the index page of `/hype`, moving the table components from `HypePage` into `ServiceAreas` page.
+We will also create a new page `ServiceAreasPage` to be the index page of `/hype`, moving the table components from `HypePage` into the `ServiceAreas` page.

-`:id` portion in `/hype/service-areas/:id` means that it is a path parameter.
-We will be able to get this value in `ServiceAreaDetail` page component later.
+The `:id` portion in `/hype/service-areas/:id` means that it is a path parameter (we will be able to get the value in `ServiceAreaDetail` page component later):

 **src/App.tsx**